7 Furnace Parts that Usually Break

 As its name suggests, the gas valve is responsible for opening and closing to allow the flow of gas to the pilot light and burners, making it a crucial part of your HVAC system.
 Many times, a gas valve will become problematic due to years of usage.
 In most cases, it’ll require a professional’s official diagnosis.

 However, in order to prevent the gas valve from unexpectedly having issues, it’s important to have regular furnace tune-ups, especially before heading into the winter months.
-This will ensure that your furnace is in its best working conditions, and if not, a professional can fix the problem before it becomes an emergency.
+This will ensure that your furnace is in its best working condition, and if not, a professional can fix the problem before it becomes an emergency.

 The Furnace Blower